Friday, 30 April 2010

 Ha ha.

 If I had, actually, been writing something, it would be okay, spend as much time in front of your computer as you like, I tell myself.
-But, when I want to write, and I think right up front I’ll just check the news to see what is going on in the world, and hours later I am looking at French Provincial chairs, you know it’s not working.
+But, when I want to write, and I think right before I start I’ll just check the news to see what is going on in the world, and hours later I am looking at French Provincial chairs, you know it’s not working.

 I think I should, of course I do?
 Spend less time glued to my screen.
 I think it would probably be good for me if I did?
 Again, of course.
 But?
 Isn’t that what all addicts say, certainly initially?
 When questioned, or when self checking… denying.

 What is it they say about addiction?
-That all addictions are really just unchecked bad behaviour.
+That addictions don’t really exist.
+Addictions, or what we call addictions, are really just unchecked bad behaviour.
 Because if we had a true addiction, we could never give it up.
 And we give up, what we call, addictions, every day.

-So, we have to give up being addicted to our addiction first.
+So, we have to give up being addicted to our addiction first, before we can give up our addiction.

 I don’t know if that is, actually, true?
 But it is interesting to think about.